Elie Munk

 Elie Munk (1900–1981), was a German-born French rabbi and rabbinic scholar, "a scion of a long and distinguished line of German rabbis and scholars".

 A number of other Jewish scholars have similar names.
 Eliyahu Munk translated numerous Jewish Bible commentaries to English.
 Eli Munk wrote the book Seven Days of the Beginning.
 All are members of the same extended family.

 Career

 From 1926 to 1936, he was district rabbi of Ansbach, Bavaria, Germany.

 In 1936, he moved with his family to Paris, where he was rabbi of the Communauté Israélite de la Stricte Observance.

-After the Nazi invasion, they moved to Switzerland in 1940, and remained there until Paris was liberated.
+After the Nazi invasion of France, they moved to Switzerland in 1940, and remained there until the Liberation of Paris.